 Hungryroot and Green Chef have unique approaches to meal delivery.
 Hungryroot offers grocery store-like variety, while Green Chef offers organic ingredients and menus for particular health goals.

-After crunching the numbers, I’m giving Green Chef the nod in a very close comparison.
+We’ve tested both services, and I’m giving Green Chef the nod in a very close comparison.
 I prefer the quality of the ingredients and the ease of ordering.
-Hungryroot has a unique questionnaire, but I found it more confusing than helpful.
+Hungryroot has some unique features, like the questionnaire, but it wasn’t as good of a fit for me.

 All things considered, this was a close race.
 Based on your needs, Hungryroot might be the more desirable option for you.
-Keep reading my Hungryroot vs. Green Chef comparison to find out more.
+Keep reading my comparison to find out more.

 💲 Price: | Hungryroot ($8.99 per serving) |